davidbrucetn/nss-csharp-DogGo-MVC/README.md

 4. Added Walker/Details with Walks and formatting.
 (Book 2, Ch 5, Ex 2)
 5. Added Email-Only Authentication, (Book 2, Ch 6, Ex 1-3)
 6. Added Annotations to Dog, Owner, Walker models.
+7. Can add walks with dropdown for dogs and walkers.